Updated 18 days ago | GitHub

 Password Hashing Algorithms

 Historically, the MD5 and SHA-1 algorithms have been popular choices for storing passwords.
-MD5 was popular from 1991-2004 until a number of collision vulnerabilities where discovered.
+MD5 was popular from 1991-2004 until a number of collision vulnerabilities were discovered.
 SHA-1 was popular from 1996-2010, largely as a replacement for MD5.
 It is more secure than MD5 in part because it generates a larger hash (160-bit vs. 128-bit) which makes collisions much less likely.
 While not as vulnerable as MD5, some collision vulnerabilities have been discovered for SHA-1.
 Because there are better alternatives, these algorithms are not recommended for hashing passwords.

 bcrypt is a popular and secure choice for hashing passwords.
 It is based on Blowfish, but because it performs one-way encryption, it is more secure.
 One of the distinguishing characteristics of bcrypt (and Blowfish) is that it is a relatively slow algorithm.
-This is a good trait for password hashing because it provides a defense against a Brute Force Attack. bcrypt is recommended for hashing passwords.
+This is a good trait for password hashing because it provides a defense against a Brute Force Attack.

-Encryption using bcrypt
+Hashing using bcrypt

 <?php